adam7/delugia-code/README.md

 [![Actions Status](https://github.com/adam7/delugia-code/workflows/Generate%20Fonts/badge.svg)](https://github.com/adam7/delugia-code/actions)

-> ⚠ Cascadia now [bundles Powerline symbols](https://github.com/microsoft/cascadia-code/issues/10) so you almost definitely don't need to use this.
-Just grab the PL version from the latest [Cascadia release](https://github.com/microsoft/cascadia-code/releases).

-> ⚠ Cascadia is now also part of Nerd Fonts' [prepatched font repository](https://github.com/ryanoasis/nerd-fonts#patched-fonts).
+> ⚠ Cascadia is now part of Nerd Fonts' [prepatched font repository](https://github.com/ryanoasis/nerd-fonts#patched-fonts).
 You can grab it there, and it is almost what you find as Delugia font here.
 There are some small differences, see below.

 ### What is Nerd Fonts anyway?
 [Nerd Fonts](https://www.nerdfonts.com) takes popular programming fonts and adds a bunch of Glyphs.
 They include all the absolutely [indispensable symbols](https://github.com/ryanoasis/nerd-fonts/wiki/Glyph-Sets-and-Code-Points) all nerds need in their favorite fonts.